-Students in the MEd in Special Education, Mild to Moderate Disabilities, alternative route (single SPE certification) and MEd in Special Education, Intensive Support Needs Moderate/Severe Disabilities,, alternative route (single SPE certification) must complete a minimum of two semesters of apprentice teaching (SPE 571, SPE 574).
+Alternative route - Students in the MEd in Special Education, Mild to Moderate Disabilities, alternative route (single SPE certification) must complete a minimum of two semesters of apprentice teaching (SPE 571, SPE 574).
 Apprentice teaching courses are offered as an alternative route to teacher certification for students who are full-time teachers of record in an approved content area.
 Students may need to obtain an Alternative Teaching Certificate from the Arizona Department of Education (or out-of-state comparable certificate) while completing classes for the MEd and certification.
 For their third professional experience course, students can take either an internship, an additional apprentice teaching course (SPE 579), or student teaching.